External Exam Style Question Generators

 What Failed

-Consistency was the hardest part.
-Some outputs were excellent, while others still missed the nuance or formatting expected in subject-specific contexts.
+Consistency remained the hardest issue; some outputs were strong while others still missed subject nuance or expected formatting.

 What's Next